aetotvl6789/graphql-wg/rfcs/Struct.md

 - struct fields are not `FIELD`s, i.e. they cannot have `FIELD` directives attached (suggest we call them `STRUCT_FIELD`)
-- aliases are not allowed, otherwise the simple field merging (see below) cannot work
+- aliases are not allowed, otherwise the simple field merging (see below) does not work

 Both inline and named fragments are supported on `struct`s and `structUnion`s.